carr324/Python-EmotionVariability1/README.md

 # Python-EmotionVariability1
-Python code for analyses and plots on Carr &amp; Slepian paper (under revision):
+Python code for analyses and plots on Slepian &amp; Carr paper (2019).

-Here is the main Python code for analyses & plots on a paper entitled "The social benefits of emotion variability" (Carr & Slepian, under revision).
-The current abstract for the paper is below (any other questions on the paper or code, please email Evan Carr at carr324@gmail.com; note that this data and manuscript are still in progress):
+Here is the main Python code for analyses & plots on a paper entitled "Facial expressions of authenticity: Emotion variability increases judgments of trustworthiness and leadership" (Slepian & Carr, 2019).

-"We automatically create first impressions from others’ faces, even with limited time and information.
-Most research on social face evaluation focuses on static morphological features that are embedded “in the face” (e.g., overall average of facial features, masculinity/femininity cues related to positivity/negativity, etc.).
-Here, we offer the first investigation of how variability in facial emotion affects social evaluations.
-Subjects evaluated targets that, over time, displayed either high-variability or low-variability distributions of positive (happy) and/or negative (angry/fearful) facial expressions, despite overall averages of those facial features always being the same across conditions.
-We found that high-variability led to consistently positive perceptions of authenticity, and thereby, judgments of perceived happiness, trustworthiness, and leadership.
-Overall, people do not merely average or summarize over facial expressions to arrive at a judgment, but instead draw inferences from the variability of those expressions."
+**NOTE:** Since this repo was first posted, this paper has since been published in *Cognition*.
+You can find the paper [here](https://evanwalkercarr.weebly.com/publications.html), and the most updated version of the code can be found on OSF [here](https://osf.io/62cqj/).